-Vanilla Shortcrust: Briefly mix all the ingredients for the shortcrust in a food processor until a ball forms.
+Vanilla Shortcrust: Mix all the ingredients for the shortcrust briefly in a food processor until a ball forms.

-Pour out onto a work surface, quickly mix in the flour, and form two flat balls.
+Pour out onto the work surface, quickly mix in the flour, and form two flat balls.

 Wrap in plastic wrap.
 Store one in the freezer for later use and the other in the refrigerator to firm up for 2 hours.

 Roll out the shortcrust to a thickness of 3 to 4 mm.
 Use flour or place between two sheets of baking paper.
-Grease the tartlet molds and dust them with flour.
+Grease the tartlet molds and flour them.
 Cut out circles from the dough, slightly larger than the molds, and press well into the corners.
-Roll a rolling pin over the mold to remove excess dough.
+Roll a rolling pin over the tart mold to remove excess dough.
 Bake for 12-14 minutes until golden brown and let cool.

 The lemon curd: For the lemon curd, place all the ingredients with half of the butter in a tall saucepan with a thick bottom.
 Bring the mixture to a boil while stirring.
 If thick bubbles form, stir for another minute and then add the other half of the butter.